LADransfield/Engineering-Notebook/docs/mathematics.md

 The matrix can be any size when multiplying by a scalar

-Multiplying two matrices requires multiplying across the rows of the first matrixs, and down the columns of the second and summing the result:
+Multiplying two matrices requires multiplying across the rows of the first matrix, and down the columns of the second and summing the result:

 $$
   \begin{bmatrix}